Symptoms

 Description

 High load averages and high MySQL's CPU time usage can occur for many different reasons.
-In this article, we will cover the "query_cache" option, which is often not correctly enabled and leads to re-executing the same "select" SQL statements each time it is requested.
+In this article, we will cover the "query_cache" option.

 This article tries to cover the most fundamental aspects of MySQL's query cache system.